ietf-wg-cellar/ebml-specification/specification.markdown

 The EBMLAtomName part of the EBMLLastPath MUST be equal to the `@name` attribute of the EBML Schema.
 If the EBMLLastPath is an EBMLPathAtomRecursive, the EBML Element can occur within itself recursively (see (#recursive)).

-The starting PathDelimiter of the path corresponds to the root of the EBML Document.
+The starting PathDelimiter of EBMLParentPath corresponds to the root of the EBML Document.

 The `@path` value MUST be unique within the EBML Schema.
 The `@id` value corresponding to this `@path` MUST NOT be defined for use within another EBML Element with the same EBMLParentPath as this `@path`.